au2001/icloud-passwords-firefox/README.md

 ## Contributing

-Any contribution is welcome, whether that be code/Pull Requests, documentation, testing, feature ideas, or bug reporting.
+Contributions are welcome, whether that be code, documentation, testing, feature ideas, or bug reporting.

 🤝 If you are willing to contribute to tackle a specific GitHub Issue, please add a comment stating your intentions.\
 👾 To submit code patches, please open a [GitHub Pull Request](https://github.com/au2001/icloud-passwords-firefox/compare).\